jeroenwijdemans/microservice-template/README.md

 - Jenkins jobdsl description
 - kubernetes deployment scripts

-TODO :
-- build properties
-- runtime properties
+- using properties file locally and a ConfigMap on PROD

 # Prerequisites